NayanaDesai/DES/README.md

 1.Install the BitVector library: https://pypi.python.org/pypi/BitVector (Use it's readme for installation instructions)

-2.Go to the destination of .py files in the command line.
+2.Download the files and go to their destination in the command line.

 3.To encrypt type : python des.py and to decrypt type : python invdes.py

 What is the difference between des.py and invdes.py?

 ->Only one line that reverses the array of keys !

     def encrypt(messages):